canonical/maas-ansible-playbook/README.md

 ### Backup the MAAS stack

-Backup MAAS requires the `maas_backup_download` variable to be set, it will designate a path local to where the playbook is being run to download backup archives. `maas_installation_type` is also required.
+Backup MAAS requires the `maas_backup_download_path` variable to be set, it will designate a path local to where the playbook is being run to download backup archives. `maas_installation_type` is also required.

 ```
-ansible-playbook -i ./hosts --extra-vars="maas_backup_download=/tmp/maas_backups/ maas_installation_type=deb" ./backup.yaml"
+ansible-playbook -i ./hosts --extra-vars="maas_backup_download_path=/tmp/maas_backups/ maas_installation_type=deb" ./backup.yaml"
 ```

 ### Restore from Backup